Springe direkt zu Inhalt

 Berlin Senate Imposes Severe Budget Cuts

-The Berlin Senate recently unveiled plans to strike 250 million euros from the city’s tertiary education, research, and science budget in 2025.
-These cuts mean that state universities will have to reduce their budgets by 122 million euros, while Charité – Universitätsmedizin Berlin will have to make cutbacks totaling 20 million euros.
-The cuts that have been planned for 2025 and the manner in which further cuts will be integrated into in the budgets for upcoming years pose considerable challenges for Berlin’s universities.
+Last year, the Berlin Senate unveiled plans to strike 250 million euros from the city’s tertiary education, research, and science budget in 2025.
+While the precise nature of these cuts has yet to be confirmed, it is expected that state universities will face a deficit of more than 100 million euros.
+The cuts that have been planned for 2025 and the manner in which further cuts will be integrated into the budgets for upcoming years pose considerable challenges for Berlin’s universities.
 They also endanger Berlin’s reputation as a hub for research and science in the long term.

-Freie Universität Berlin is heavily affected by these budget cuts: In total, it faces a budget deficit of approximately 41 million euros in 2025.
-For now, Freie Universität will be able to mitigate these cuts by up to fifty percent through its reserve funds.
-The remaining half will come from short-term measures that will initially apply exclusively for the year 2025.
-Unfortunately, it is unclear whether additional cuts will be announced for Freie Universität Berlin over the course of 2025.
+Freie Universität Berlin is heavily affected by these budget cuts: In total, it faces a budget deficit of around 37 million euros in 2025.
+For now, the university should be able to mitigate these cuts by up to fifty percent through its reserve funds.
+The remaining half will come from short-term measures that will apply only to the year 2025 for the time being.
+Unfortunately, it remains unclear whether additional cuts will be announced for Freie Universität Berlin over the course of 2025.

-Freie Universität is forced to take immediate measures in order to meet at least fifty percent of the mandated budget cuts that have been declared for 2025.
+Freie Universität is forced to take extensive measures in order to meet around fifty percent of the mandated budget cuts that have been declared for 2025.
 These measures will have a tangible impact on university life and will affect all employees and students at Freie Universität.

 Human Resources

-- Recruitment: New positions in central university administration and central facilities will only be created, advertised, and filled in exceptional cases and with the express permission of the Executive Board.
-Ongoing hiring processes are exempt from this in order to protect legitimate expectations.
+• Recruitment: New positions in central university administration and central facilities will only be created, advertised, and filled in exceptional cases and with the express permission of the Executive Board.

-- Staffing budgets: Departments and central institutes will be expected to reduce their personnel costs by six percent, whereby individual solutions will be an option for particularly overworked units.
+• Staffing budgets: Departments and central institutes will be required to reduce their personnel costs by six percent.

-- Early appointments for regular professorships (Strukturplanprofessuren): These will be decided upon by the Executive Board on a case-by-case basis.
-Ongoing processes will also protect legitimate expectations.
+• Early appointments for regular professorships (Strukturplanprofessuren): These will be decided upon by the Executive Board on a case-by-case basis.

 Material Funds and Central Funds

-- Material funds: No additional cutbacks; however, it will be necessary to make economical use of resources.
-Upper limits for unused funds that can be carried over to the next funding period will be established.
+• Material funds: No additional cutbacks; however, it will be necessary to make economical use of resources.
+Upper limits for the amount of funding that can be carried over to the next calendar year to be provisionally introduced in 2026.

-- Central management funds: Some cutbacks in order to lessen the impacts of other cost-saving measures.
-Protected areas such as faculty recruitment funding and ABV (General Professional Skills) will be unaffected by this.
+• Central management funds: Cutbacks of up to fifty percent.
+Protected areas such as faculty recruitment funding and the General Professional Skills curriculum will be unaffected.

 Research